Best Fuji Accessories

-If you’re interested in taking portrait orientation tripod-assisted photos (such as for panoramas), this Anwenk L-Bracket is a handy accessory, but it’s only available for the Fujifilm X-T10 and X-T20 models.
+If you’re interested in taking portrait orientation tripod-assisted photos (such as for panoramas), the Really Right Stuff L-Bracket is a handy accessory, but it’s only available for the Fujifilm X-T10 and X-T20 models.

-If all you want is an extra place to rest your fingers, the above ‘dumb-grips’ are fine, but to really make the most of your Fujifilm X-T2 camera, I highly recommend the VPB-XT2 Vertical Power Booster Grip.
+If all you want is an extra place to rest your fingers, the above ‘dumb-grips’ are fine, but to really make the most of your Fujifilm X-T3 camera, I highly recommend the VG-XT32 Vertical Battery Grip.

-In addition, since you can now take advantage of the power of 3 batteries, the number of shots per charge increases to approximately 1,000.
-Also, as an added bonus, the VPB-XT2 Vertical Power Booster Grip can actually charge both the batteries in less than 2 hours!
+Thanks to the new battery grip, you can now take advantage of the power of 3 batteries, the number of shots per charge increases to approximately 1,100.
+Also, as an added bonus, the VG-XT32 Vertical Battery Grip can actually charge both the batteries in less than 2 hours!